Treatment for Non-Muscle Invasive Bladder Cancer

 - If your cancer doesn’t come back, follow-up visits can be spaced longer apart, such as every 6 months or once a year.

 If you are at high risk for recurrence or you have many recurrences, your doctor may recommend that you have your bladder removed.
-This is called a cystectomy and is discussed below in our Treatment for Muscle-Invasive Bladder Cancer section.
+This is called a cystectomy.
+Visit Treatment for Muscle-Invasive Bladder Cancer to learn more.